 BOARD MEETING AND TIME COMMITMENT

-During the year under review, five (5) board meetings were held.
+During the year under review, seven (7) board meetings were held.
 Details of Directors’ attendance are set out as follows:

-All Directors have attended and obtained certification from the Mandatory Accreditation Programme.
-Upon recommendation made by the NRC who had accessed the training needs of the Directors, the Board decided that each Director shall attend at least one training programme during the financial year.
+All Directors have attended and obtained certification from the Mandatory Accreditation Programme (MAP).
+Upon recommendation made by the NRC who had accessed the training needs of the directors, the Board decided that each director shall attend at least one training programme during the financial year.

 PRINCIPLE 5: UPHOLD INTEGRITY IN FINANCIAL REPORTING

-The Group’s Financial Statements are presented in pages 58 to 171 of the Annual Report 2015.
+The Group’s financial statements are presented in pages 68 to 192 of this Annual Report.

-THE ROLE OF AUDIT COMMITTEE IN FINANCIAL REPORTING
+THE ROLE OF AUDIT COMMITTEE (AC) IN RELATION TO FINANCIAL REPORTING

-The Audit Committee plays an important part in the Company’s financial integrity for the shareholders.
-In general, the Audit Committee assume the following responsibilities:
+The AC plays an important part in the Company’s financial integrity for the shareholders.
+In general, the AC assume the following responsibilities:

 - Understand management’s responsibilities and representations